Steven-zion/neighborhood/README.md

 Runs the app in the development mode

 #### Languages used:
-React, Material UI, Google map api
+React, Material UI, Google map api, places API